Epifanio de los Santos: Early life and marriage

-Epifanio de los Santos was born in April 7, 1871, in Potrero, Malabon, Province of Manila to Escolastico de los Santos of Nueva Ecija and musician Antonina Cristóbal y Tongco.
-He studied at the Ateneo Municipal de Manila where he obtained a summa cum laude of Bachelor of Arts degree.
-He devoted some time for painting but music became part of his daily life and was even awarded a professorship in music.
-He finished his law studies at University of Santo Tomas and topped the bar exams in 1898.
-Rafael Palma (1930) noticed that during his college years, his collecting instinct was early manifested when he curiously dedicated himself to gathering plants and flowers in the Nueva Ecija wherein he also sought the company and even communed with the rural communities.
-According to Agoncillo, "nobody suspected that he would someday become a literary man".
-As a young law student, his fascination with the study of Spanish literature was through readings of Juan Valera's novel entitled "Pepita Jimenez" and most of all his available works.
-Eventually, he formed a delightful and lasting friendship with this author which he met in Spain.
-His home in Intramuros became the meeting place of literary cliques composed of Cecilio Apóstol (Catulo), Fernando María Guerrero (Fulvio Gil), José Palma, Rafael Palma, Jaime C. de Veyra, Macario Pineda, Mariano V. del Rosario, Salvador V. del Rosario, Ysidro Paredes, Macario Adriatico, Jose Clemente Zulueta and Jose G. Abreu.
-He made a beautiful oil portrait of Rosa Sevilla and composed a melody dedicated to her.
+Epifanio de los Santos was born on April 7, 1871, in Potrero, Malabon, Province of Manila to Escolastico de los Santos of Nueva Ecija and musician Antonina Cristóbal y Tongco.
+He studied at the Ateneo Municipal de Manila where he obtained a Bachelor of Arts degree.
+He devoted some time to painting, but music became part of his daily life and he was even awarded a professorship in music.
+He finished his law studies at the University of Santo Tomas and took the bar exams in 1898.

+Rafael Palma (1930) noted that during his college years, his collecting instinct was already evident when he dedicated himself to gathering plants and flowers in Nueva Ecija, where he also sought the company of and spent time with rural communities.
+According to Agoncillo, "Nobody suspected that he would someday become a literary man".
+As a young law student, his interest in Spanish literature developed through readings of Juan Valera's novel entitled "Pepita Jimenez" and other available works.
+He later developed a friendship with Valera after meeting him in Spain.

+His home in Intramuros became a meeting place for literary figures including Cecilio Apóstol (Catulo), Fernando María Guerrero (Fulvio Gil), José Palma, Rafael Palma, Jaime C. de Veyra, Macario Pineda, Mariano V. del Rosario, Salvador V. del Rosario, Ysidro Paredes, Macario Adriatico, Jose Clemente Zulueta and Jose G. Abreu.
+He painted an oil portrait of Rosa Sevilla and composed a melody dedicated to her.

 Epifanio's first wife was Doña Ursula Paez of Malabon; his second was Margarita Torralba of Malolos.
-Jose, his son to his first wife, became a historian, biographer, and collector.
-His brother, Escolastico, became a pianist for silent films and has made artistic contributions as a poet and a realist story teller in Philippine magazines and newspapers.
-Socrates, his son from second wife, became a leading Pentagon aeronautics engineer in his time.
+His son Jose, from his first wife, became a historian, biographer, and collector.
+His brother, Escolastico, became a pianist for silent films and contributed as a poet and realist story teller to Philippine magazines and newspapers.
+His son Socrates, from his second wife, became a leading Pentagon aeronautics engineer.

-He has two lines of descendants with four children on his first wife Ursula Paez namely Jose, Rosario, Escolastico and Antonio and eight children on his second wife Margarita Torralba namely Leticia, Fernando, Socrates, Federico, Hipatia Patria, Espacia Lydia, Glicera Ruth & Margarita.
+He has two lines of descendants with four children with his first wife Ursula Paez: Jose, Rosario, Escolastico and Antonio; and eight children with his second wife Margarita Torralba: Leticia, Fernando, Socrates, Federico, Hipatia Patria, Espacia Lydia, Glicera Ruth & Margarita.